Intro to U7 & U9 Hockey

-- U6 and U7 get to do the Timbits Jamboree which is a free event and usually held in late November (Chilliwack Chiefs) or early February (Vancouver Giants).
+- U7 get to do the Timbits Jamboree which is a free event and usually held in late November (Chilliwack Chiefs) or early February (Vancouver Giants).
 The kids go to the arena and there are lots of free activities, player autograph sessions, and one fun game on the "big" ice with players as their coaches.
 Along with this event is also a discount ticket purchase opportunity to attend a Bruins/Giants game during Hockey Week in Canada.

 - What else do I need to know about being a Hockey Parent?